g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 ## Solution

-The correct way for this example will be to hide the data by encapsulation it as object's state, revert communication direction (from "service is sending mail" to "mail sends itself via service"), and use data languages to communicate with mail services:
+The correct way for this example will be to hide the data by encapsulation it as an object's state, revert communication direction (from "service is sending mail" to "mail sends itself via service"), and use data languages to communicate with mail services: